-Achillion incurred a loss of 14 cents per share in the first quarter of 2019, wider than the Zacks Consensus Estimate of a loss of 13 cents.
-However, it was narrower than the year-ago loss of 15 cents.
+Achillion incurred a loss of 14 cents per share in the third quarter of 2019narrower than the Zacks Consensus Estimate of loss of 15 cents.
+However, it was wider than the year-ago loss of 12 cents.

 The company generated no revenues in the reported quarter.

-Research and development (R&D) expenses increased nearly 5.7% from the year-earlier period to $14.8 million, primarily due to increased research costs related to pipeline candidates ACH-4471 and ACH-5228, partially offset by lower personnel costs.
+Research and development (R&D) expenses increased nearly 17.2% from the year-ago period to $15 million, primarily due to higher manufacturing and formulation costs for ACH-5228, partially offset by lower clinical study costs for danicopan.

-General and administrative expenses declined 13.3% year over year to $5.2 million due to lower legal fees and stock-based compensation.
+General and administrative expenses increased 38.6% year over year to $6.1 million due to higher legal fees and market research related professional fees.

 How Have Estimates Been Moving Since Then?

-Currently, Achillion has a subpar Growth Score of D, however its Momentum Score is doing a lot better with a B. However, the stock was allocated a grade of F on the value side, putting it in the bottom 20% quintile for this investment strategy.
+At this time, Achillion has a poor Growth Score of F, however its Momentum Score is doing a lot better with a B. However, the stock was allocated a grade of F on the value side, putting it in the bottom 20% quintile for this investment strategy.

 Overall, the stock has an aggregate VGM Score of F. If you aren't focused on one strategy, this score is the one you should be interested in.

-Achillion has a Zacks Rank #4 (Sell).
-We expect a below average return from the stock in the next few months.
+Achillion has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report